PPC, SOLUTIONS 8

 Can you benefit from using both?

 Why choose chocolate or vanilla when you can have them both in the same cone?

 You don’t have to choose; you should use Google AdWords and Facebook Ads for a more comprehensive approach to digital marketing.

-First, Google AdWords is the biggest pay-per-click (PPC) advertising program available today, on the world’s most widely used search engine.
+First, Google Ads (formerly known as Google AdWords) is the biggest pay-per-click (PPC) advertising program available today, on the world’s most widely used search engine.

 All over the globe, people use Google to search for things they need, or to find more information, more than 3.5 billion times each day.

 As all these queries are being made, Google Ads uses keywords (the most common words people enter to search for products or services) to determine which ads will be displayed along with each list of search results.